Complex Chern-Simons and Gribov: SYM-CS theory with Gauge fixing and Gribov ambiguity (Superfield, N = 1, D = 3)

-In three-dimensional Minkowski space-time the Lorentz group is $SL(2,R)$ and the corresponding fundamental representation acts on a two components real spinor (Majorana).
+In three-dimensional Minkowski space-time the Lorentz group is $SL(2,R)$ and the corresponding fundamental representation acts on a two components real (Majorana) spinor.
 In the case of Euclidean $D = 3$, the two components spinor shall be transformed under $SO(3)$ and as is well known \cite{Kugo:1982bn,McKeon:2000qm,McKeon:2001pm} one can not have the usual Majorana condition.
-It's the same question we are in D = 4 \cite{Amaral:2013uya}.
+This is the same situation we have in $D = 4$ \cite{Amaral:2013uya}.
 So we take the approach of generalizing the concept of complex conjugation of Grassmann algebra \cite{Wetterich:2010ni}.
-The notations and conventions are in Appendix A. Let us take the Euclidean version of this superspace action of SYM-CS \cite{RuizRuiz1}:
+In this way, it is possible to have the condition of Majorana in the Euclidean space and thus the same field content of the $N=1$ case.
+The notations and conventions are in Appendix A. Let us take the Euclidean version of the superspace action of SYM-CS \cite{RuizRuiz1}:

 with,

 and